syzodidntmakeit/kawaiiserver/README.md

 ---

 *P.S. - Yes, this setup runs my Rei Ayanami fanfiction archive.
 No, you can't have access.
 Some things are sacred.
-And yes, I switched to Debian.
+And yes, I switched to Debian AND found amazing Singapore deals on Shopee/Carousell.
 Character growth is real.*

+### 🛒 **Singapore Shopping Pro Tips**
+- **Carousell**: Best deals on used business PCs AND networking gear (that $30 switch though! 🔥)
+- **Shopee**: Great for SBC kits like Orange Pi, watch for flash sales
+- **Sim Lim Square**: Components and cables, but Carousell might be cheaper
+- **Lazada**: Backup option if Shopee stock runs out
+- **Local Facebook Groups**: Sometimes hidden gems in tech swap groups
+- **Pro Tip**: Check Carousell notifications daily - good deals disappear fast!